Email FacebookTwitterMenu burgerClose thin

 The Student Loan Interest Deduction

-One useful tax break for college graduates and their parents is the student loan interest deduction.
-For your 2024, this deduction is worth the amount you paid in interest for your student loans, up to $2,500, which is the maximum deduction.
+Another helpful tax break for college graduates and their parents is the student loan interest deduction.
+For 2026, this deduction is worth the amount you paid in interest for your student loans, up to $2,500, which is the maximum deduction.

-In order to qualify for the deduction, you must meet the following criteria:
+To qualify for the deduction, you must also meet the following criteria:

 • You paid interest this year on a qualified student loan.